pierremigeon/ft_printf/README.md

 ## A note on tests:
 I have written extensive tests for this project.
 Printf is quite versatile, taking many different parameters such as flags, conversions, length modifiers, width and precision specifiers and various data types.
-On top of that, it is a variadic function, which means that it can take a variable length of arguments.
+On top of that, it is a variadic function, which means that it can take a variable number of arguments.
 In order to verify that my coding of the classic printf() function is correct, or close to it, I have written a number of tests which use the <assert.h> library macro in order to compare the output of my program to the output of the standard C printf() function.
 Currently, my program successfully passes **376,407 tests**.
 Many of these tests use different looping schema to cover a range of values, for example spanning boundary values for different data types as well as intermediate values.

 The ft_printf test suite can be found in ./src/main.c.
 In order to run the tests, navigate to the './test_suite' directory and run make filter. assert_test_output_filtered.txt contains the assert statement and two lines of output, one from standard printf() and another from my ft_printf(), making it possible to view the test run followed by both outputs.